 … Mystic-in-the- Marketplace teacher Thomas Hubl, whose transmission and integrity is astounding.
 He walks his talk like no other Western teacher I have met.

-… participants in my Silence Practice groups whose openness and yearning, draw “the deepest Knowing” from within me.
+… participants in my Silence Practice groups and (most recently) Inner Constellation groups.
+The openness and yearning of participants continues to draw “the deepest Stillness” from within me.

 … my husband who, although not obviously on a spiritual path, has offered his love and his willingness to share our home as a place of sanctuary to many.